13 creative ideas for Halloween competitions

 Just one thing though – please don’t put creative competition entries to a public vote, as it’s unfair and controversial.
 Choose completely at random (check my post on 10 free ways to choose a random winner), or judge entries properly using a set criteria – funniest, weirdest, most original, etc. It’s much fairer!

 Are you looking for Halloween competitions to enter?
-Check out my list of creative Halloween comps for 2021.
+Check out my list of creative, photo and effort-based 2022 Halloween comps here.

 Creative Halloween competition ideas

 1. Perfect pumpkins

 Carving pumpkins is the obvious choice for a social media (and real life!)
 Halloween competition, but a few cheats may enter online with photos taken from a Google or Instagram search – plus people can re-use photos that have won competitions in previous years!
 If you give your fans a theme – ideally related to your brand – then that means they have to come up with something unique especially for the competition.
 Entry numbers will be lower but you should end up with some nice content to share on your feed.

 Tip: Want to keep cheats away?
 Specify that entries should include the carver holding their handiwork!

 The dull option is to ask entrants to comment on a Facebook post, or reply to a tweet, with the name of their favourite scary movie.
 But why not go a step further and ask them to recreate a scene from it – it could be in costume, with full gory effects – or just get them to do it in their regular clothes!

 For a super simple Halloween competition, just do a Twitter ‘Follow, RT and Reply’ format – but ask your entrants to reply with a GIF on a certain theme, eg. bad luck, vampires, scary movies, zombies, etc. Read my tips on how to run a Twitter giveaway to make sure you include all the essential T&Cs in your tweet!